Series: Converting a Closed-End Real Estate Fund to an Evergreen NAV (Open-End) Structure

 In an UPREIT evergreen structure, capital can be raised from a variety of investor channels, including retail and private wealth investors, institutional investors, offshore investors, property contributors through Section 721 exchanges, and co‑investment partners.
 The structure allows these different forms of capital to coexist while maintaining a unified portfolio and centralized asset management and governance.

-The structure below illustrates how capital from multiple investor channels can be introduced into a single evergreen vehicle.
+The structure below illustrates how capital from multiple investor channels can be introduced into a single evergreen investment program.

 The REIT in the Structure

-The UPREIT structure shown above, used by many evergreen real estate vehicles, has the REIT at the top of the structure.
+The UPREIT structure shown above, used by many evergreen real estate vehicles, has the REIT at the top.
 This approach is particularly common in vehicles designed for distribution through financial advisors and private wealth platforms.

 One important reason is tax reporting.
 Investors in a REIT receive Form 1099 tax reporting, while investors in partnerships generally receive Schedule K-1s.
 Retail investors and many private wealth investors strongly prefer the simplicity of 1099 reporting, which many financial advisors view as easier for clients to understand and administer.
 For that reason, placing a REIT at the top of the structure can make an evergreen vehicle significantly easier to distribute through retail and private wealth channels.